Looters stealing Amazon, UPS packages meant to go across the country

-LOS ANGELES (NewsNation Now) — If you’re expecting a package, you might want to check on it.
+LOS ANGELES, Calif.
+(NewsNation Now) — If you’re expecting a package, you might want to check on it.

 Thousands of Amazon and UPS packages in transit to people across the country were recently found rifled through and abandoned on the side of train tracks in Los Angeles.
 Littering the side of the tracks were packages addressed to recipients from Seattle to Las Vegas and other places around the country.